-A wall can be made from square milled logs or glue-laminated logs, which differ from each other in quality, measures and appearance.
+A wall of Palmako bespoke buildings can be made from square milled logs or glue-laminated logs, which differ from each other in quality, measures and appearance.
 A glue-laminated log is an element in which max. three layers of timber are bonded together.
-Palmako log houses are available in 2 quality classes: summer house quality (houses with a wall thickness of 44 and 70 mm) and living house quality (houses with a wall thickness of 70+ mm).
-70mm buildings can also be upgraded to living house quality.
+Palmako log houses are available in 2 quality classes: summer house quality (houses with a wall thickness of 44 and 70 mm) and living house quality (houses with a wall thickness of 88+ mm).

 In Palmako it is possible to manufacture wall logs with a max. length of 13 metres.
 Very often it is not reasonable to manufacture such long wall logs (because of transportation considerations).
 In such a case, the log can be interrupted above the tenon.
-An interrupted log is connected with a metal plate and connection pins.
+A continued wall log is connected with a metal plate and connection pins.

 In the case of solid timber and glue-laminated timber, holes for tie rods and hidden pegs, also for electrical wiring, if needed, are drilled.
+A tie rod is a threaded metal bar used to make logs more rigid.
 A hidden peg is a vertical peg inserted through two or more logs the function of which is to make the wall more stable.
-A tie rod is a threaded metal bar used to make logs more rigid.

 Partition walls or interior walls are made from the same logs as used in building the external walls.